aaronzhuclover/Miscellaneous-DS-Projects/README.md

 -	Theoretically, we need to search 5^10 = 9,765,625 combinations
 -	Used iterative feature selection methods with 10-fold cross validation to find early stopping point, aiming to reducing running time of searching for the optimal model

-Bayesian simulation on regression parameters
+Apply FGLS in presence of Heteroscedasticity
+-	Heteroscedasticity is a problem because variance of residuals are not constant, which violates OLS regression’s homoscedasticity assumption.
+Heteroscedasticity could be observed in residuals vs fitted value plot.
+-	In the presence of heteroscedasticity, OLS estimators are still unbiased, but it is no longer BLUE (best linear unbiased estimator).
+The variances of the OLS estimators are biased in this case.
+Thus, the usual OLS t statistic and confidence intervals are no longer valid for inference problem.
+This problem can lead you to conclude that a model term is statistically significant when it is actually not significant.
+-	One remedy to heteroscedasticity is to use robust covariance matrix.
+Use of robust covariance matrix leaves the coefficient estimates intact but expands confidence intervals to account for the violated assumption of i.i.d. errors.

+(See Theorem 10.1 in Greene (2003))
+var(B̂) = var[B + (x'x)⁻¹x'e]
+       = var[(x'x)⁻¹x'e]
+       = (x'x)⁻¹x' cov(e) x (x'x)⁻¹
+       = σ²(x'x)⁻¹x' Ω x (x'x)⁻¹

+-	Another remedy is to use Feasible GLS.
+We used covariance of residuals in OLS stage to estimate the error covariance structure and use residual standard deviation to reweight our data.

+Then we have
+var(εi/σi) = σi²/ σi² = 1 = var(εj/σj), where var(εi) ≠ var(εj)
+now we successful solve heteroscedasticity and turn regression into homoscedastic model.

+Posterior draws using Gibbs Sampling technique:
+Under Bayesian framework, we have
 -	Mean(β) = B̂ = (x'x)⁻¹ x' y
 -	Var(β) = ∑ = σ²(x'x)⁻¹
 -	β ~ MVN (B̂, ∑)
+-	σi² = ∑(pi - Xi B̂) ² / Ni
--	ε ~ Scale-inv x ² (n, σ²)
+-	εi ~ Scale-inv  x ² (n, σi²)
 -	cholesky decomposition: ∑ = L’L
 -	simulated beta = B̂ + LZ, Z ~ MVN (0, 1)

+Apply EM algorithm to find 10 starting points.
 Apply Gibbs sampling in heteroskedastic model.
 Gibbs sampler: sequentially drawing from each of the full conditional posteriors eg p(θ1 | θ2, y) and p(θ2 | θ1, y).
-MCMC is used to simulate a Markov Chain that converges to the posterior distribution
+MCMC is used to simulate a Markov Chain that converges to the posterior distribution.
+Used gibbs sampling iteratively to draw betas.
--	Applied EM algorithm to find 10 starting points
--	ε ~ N(0, σ²) is violated; σ² might NOT be constant
--	Used FGLS to reweight the data to convert it into homoscedastic model
--	We don't know the joint distribution for σA² and σB², but we know σA² and σB² individually
--	σA² = ∑(pA - XAB) ² / NA
--	σA² = ∑(pB - XBB) ² / NB
--	Used gibbs sampling iteratively to draw betas